Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-create-custom-renderer-feature.md

 ![Example Scene](../Images/customizing-urp/custom-renderer-feature/sample-scene.png)

-## Create a scriptable Renderer Feature and add it to the Universal Renderer
+## <a name="scriptable-renderer-feature"></a>Create a scriptable Renderer Feature and add it to the Universal Renderer

 This part shows how to create a scriptable Renderer Feature and implement the methods that let you configure and inject `ScriptableRenderPass` instances into the scriptable Renderer.